junyuan-chen/ReadStatTables.jl/docs/src/man/getting-started.md

 ```

 It is possible to specify the format of certain variables.
-This is can be important, for example, for variables representing date/time.
+This can be important, for example, for variables representing date/time.
 In the above example, a default format has been selected:

 ```@repl getting-started